 Are You Micromanaging Your Team?

-Micromanaging never has been a sustainable management tactic to get the most from your team.
-In fact, management development data shows that micromanagement is a clear warning sign of weak leadership.
+Micromanaging never has been a sustainable management tactic to get the most from a team.
+In fact, management development data from our People Manager Assessment Center shows that micromanagement is a clear warning sign of weak leadership.
+And while micromanagement can be advantageous in certain short-term high risk situations or crises, according to the National Institutes of Health, micromanaging your team signals a lack of trust.
+When managers insert themselves into work that capable people can handle, they:

 How to Get Out of Your Team’s Way

-If you truly want to build a high performance team that succeeds because every team member understands their role and is equipped and committed to handle their part, then you may need to get out of the way.
+Teams perform best when managers provide clarity and support, then step back and let people apply their judgment and expertise.
+If you truly want to build a high performance team, you need to create the right environment for success and then get out of people’s way.
 Yes, you want to be sure your team produces quality work, but constantly looking over their shoulders is not the way.

 No doubt you once worked for a manager who micromanaged you.
 How did it make you feel?
 If you are like those that answer our annual employee engagement survey, you probably felt less committed to the job and less committed to working hard.
 Both your morale and productivity were affected.
 Is this what you want on your new team?